 3pm -5pm – Harvard Art Museums

 At the Harvard Semitic Museum, participants will explore a variety of ways the museum supports visitor interaction with archaeological material.
 We will visit ancient Giza in the time of the pharaohs through augmented reality and 3-d visualization.
 We will learn how pieces of the throne found in a pyramid in 1925 were digitally reassembled, computer-cut and human-built to create the reproduction on display (see this link for details on the throne).
 We will consider how scanning and 3-d printing archaeological collection items can be useful for scholars.
-We will experience a portion of an immersive game experience, “The Curse of Hetepheres,” created to engage novel university audiences.
+We will experience a portion of the immersive game experience, “The Curse of Hetepheres,” created to engage novel university audiences.
 Dr. Peter Der Manuelian and Harvard Semitic Museum staff will host this portion of the day with support for the immersive game from Kellian Adams/Green Door Labs.

 At the Harvard Museum of Natural History, participants will sample digital activities created for middle school classrooms including 3-d printed frogs prompting student discussions about adaptations and evolution; compare physical specimens from collections with digital versions created for iDig Bio consortium or CT scans created for the oVert initiative; and marvel at the glass flowers, a 19th century parallel today’s digital and 3-d printed facsimiles.
 Wendy Derjue-Holzer will coordinate this portion of the experience as well as the overall event.